microsoft/coe-starter-kit/coe-cli/docs/help/aa4am/install.md

 ### -o, --devOpsOrganization

-The Azure DevOps organization that will will be installed to or referenced.
+The Azure DevOps organization that will be installed to or referenced.

 The value can be in the format https://dev.azure.com/contoso or contoso.
 If the fully qualified Url is not specified then https://dev.azure.com/ will be inserted before the provided value.